krunalyadav/rest-api-in-node/README.md

 We have defined `GET`, `PUT` and `DELETE` method with route `/api/items/:itemId`.
 Here `:itemId` is a parameter which will contain the item id of a particular item.
 Here `GET` method will be used to get a single item from our application, `PUT` method used to update the item details inside our application and `DELETE` method used to delete the item from our application.

-Here we are specifying a particular handler function from itemController, which will be called when that particular route will be hit.
+Here we are specifying a particular handler function from `itemController`, which will be called when that particular route will be hit.

 Now let's create an `itemController.js` file inside `api/controllers` folder and paste the following content into it.